Hyper Light Drifter: Reception

-Hyper Light Drifter received "generally favorable reviews", according to the review aggregator Metacritic.
+Hyper Light Drifter received "generally favorable reviews", according to the review aggregator platform Metacritic.
 Praise was given to the game's visuals, sound design and combat mechanics, while criticism was directed towards the difficult boss fights.
 Kyle Hilliard of Game Informer wrote that the game "has already positioned itself as one of the best experiences of the year."
 Brandin Tyrrel of IGN called the game a "gorgeous, trendy hunk of stylish old-school sensibilities mated with the iconic hues of pixelated indie charm."
 Christian Donlan of Eurogamer praised the game's "intoxicating" atmosphere, as well as Disasterpeace's "typical delight" of a soundtrack.

 Kevin VanOrd of GameSpot cites the game's art direction as "rich and thoughtful," and comments on its "fluid, demanding, and fair" combat system.
 TouchArcade liked the mobile port's use of haptic feedback, writing, "I don't think I've played a game that has implemented haptic vibration this well on iOS".
 Wired praised the themes of the story, "the drifter's lonely journey is equal parts Robert Heinlein and Akira Kurosawa".
 Destructoid enjoyed the stylized pixel art, writing, "The visual presentation of Hyper Light Drifter is second to none".

 Mixed criticism commonly falls upon the minimalism of the game's storytelling method.
 Tyrrel alleges its "abstract storytelling" is a negative aspect, while Griffin McElroy of Polygon claims that the game's story is replaced with "moods", and "quiet moments with constant scenes of breakneck, pitch-perfect action".
 PC Gamer liked the game's combat, but criticized the storytelling as well, "This minimalist approach gives it an air of intriguing mystery, but it can also make it feel aimless".